tkerby/flipperzero-firmware-wPlugins/instructions/instructions.md

 Where are they all running?
 Is the dinner ready yet?
 Unfortunately it's not.
 Just their new chief is learning...

 Let's assume that you somehow found out, that it was a restaurant called "Street Food" who sent the signal.
-Now let's save it's signal to your SD card!
+Now let's save it's signal to your SD card.

 Go back from actions and push the "Edit >" (right arrow) button.
 Then scroll down to "Save signal as...", give it a name and then create a new category for it.
 It's convenient to use restaurant name for signal name and mall (or food court/place name where restaurant are located) for the category name to make sure that signals from different places will not mess up.